 - Some choose Logos, a Christian alternative program, offered in a "triple track" setting where the teaching of knowledge, skills and attitudes is done within a Christian context.

 - And others choose Cogito, an academic alternative program.
 This program offers an expanded curriculum in structured classrooms to support high levels of academic achievement.
 Direct instruction of phonics (letter-sound relationships) is used to develop early literacy.
 Students wear uniforms.

 All programs are values based, and in every school students, parents and staff work collaboratively to create successful experiences that advance the social, emotional, physical and intellectual growth of children entrusted to our care.

 All of our schools offer the regular half-day Kindergarten program.
 Several of our schools also offer full-day programs.
 Some offer full-day programs on alternating days, where students attend every other day.
 This program offers the same number of hours as the regular half-day program.
 Other schools offer the full-day, every-day option, where students attend school every day for the full day.
 Please note, however, that since Alberta Education funds only the regular program, families must pay extra for the full-day, every-day option.
 Full-day programs are offered pending sufficient registrations.

 What parents need to know about Kindergarten

-Children must be five years of age by the last day of February in the year they wish to register for Kindergarten (birth certificate required at registration).
+Children must be five years of age by the last day of February in their Kindergarten year (birth certificate required at registration).